amirkeren/bluemix-lab2/README.md

 2. Scroll down and choose "Watson Translator" and then choose "translator" under "Select an Action in this Package"

-3. Select the Blue "Language Translator" binding on the bottom left
+3. Select the "Language Translator" binding on the bottom left

 4. Click on "Add to Sequence" (note the flow of the sequence) and then click on "This Looks Good" to confirm